TOP 20 Quality Assurance metrics in software testing

 The cost of testing consists of infrastructure, tools and workforce.
 This metric evaluates how much needs to be spent to finish the project and how much is actually spent:

 It’s always nice to have someone to rely on, especially if you’re a QA engineer who wants to trust your testing one hundred percent.
-The main criteria can be considered the issuance of non-false results to be convinced behind each unsuccessful test.
+The main criteria can be considered the issuance of non-false results to be convinced of each unsuccessful test.
 There is a real problem, the test is successful only in a REALLY bug-free feature, and there is no large gap between errors and tests, in other words, true correlation.

 By tracking these metrics, you can identify areas for improvement, optimise testing resources, and enhance the overall quality of your software.
 However, managing and interpreting QA metrics can be complex, and it’s essential to have the right tools to streamline this process.